JonasKruckenberg/tauri-docs-wip/src/background/security/context-isolation.md

     F-->>C: Send encrypted, sanitized Message
 ```

-<figcaption>Figure 1-4: Approximate Steps of an IPC Message​ being sent to Tauri Core with Context
+<figcaption>Figure 1-4: Approximate Steps of an IPC Message being sent to Tauri Core with Context
 Isolation enabled.</figcaption>
 </figure>

 1. When `invoke` is called, the Message gets sent to the Isolation Application.
 2. Pass the message into the Isolation Application's hook.
 The Message object
-   has been checked to follow the minimum correct shape.
+   has been checked to follow the minimum correct shape. <!-- TODO: something about this one is weird, idk -->
 3. The return value is used as the new Message.
 The Isolation Application _may_
-   have modified Message to help sanitize input.
+   have modified the Message to help sanitize input.
 4. The sanitized Message is **automatically** encrypted using AES-GCM using a
    runtime-generated key and sent to the Frontend.
 5. The encrypted, sanitized message is sent to Tauri Core; which exclusively